 - All local officers who are actively employed and serve as shop stewards "must" be certified and included on the list.
-This includes the local president; - A list of shop stewards and their designated sections and tours should be posted on all Union bulletin boards; - Shop stewards should wear badges for identification purposes; - In accordance with the language of the JCIM, Article 17.2.B, stewards filing grievances outside their designated section and/or tour MUST have a special letter from the local president.
+This includes the local president. - A list of shop stewards and their designated sections and tours should be posted on all Union bulletin boards. - Shop stewards should wear badges for identification purposes. - In accordance with the language of the JCIM, Article 17.2.B, stewards filing grievances outside their designated section and/or tour MUST have a special letter from the local president.
 This certification is not ongoing, but for a specific issue.
-Each time a new grievance arises, a new certification must be issued, and - Certification for post offices with less than twenty employees or for Union representatives, who are not on the employer's payroll, is covered under the CBA, Article 17.2.C and D.
+Each time a new grievance arises, a new certification must be issued. - Certification for post offices with less than twenty employees or for Union representatives, who are not on the employer's payroll, is covered under the CBA, Article 17.2.C and D. - A steward may be designated to represent more than one craft, or to act as a steward in a craft other than his/her own, whenever the Union so agrees, and notifies the Employer in writing, under the CBA, Article 17.2.E.
+Any steward designations across craft lines must be in accordance with the formula set forth in CBA, Article 17.2.A.